DataSnowman/fabricadmin/README.md

 ### Create a Data Factory Pipeline to unzip and copy the files to the raw folder

 Go back into the Workspace and create a new Data pipeline.
-Click on Data Pipeline
+Click on New item > Data Pipeline

 ![newpl](https://raw.githubusercontent.com/datasnowman/fabricadmin/main/images/newpl.png)